COVID-19: safety in court and tribunal buildings

 If any of these apply to you, you should contact the court or tribunal to allow for suitable arrangements to be made in preparation for your hearing.

-You should make sure you're on your local court’s mailing list to receive up-to-date and relevant information about the court you are required to attend – for example, when COVID cases arise – to allow you to make an informed decision as to whether to attend.
+You should make sure you're on your court’s mailing list to receive up-to-date and relevant information about the court you are required to attend – for example, when COVID cases arise – to allow you to make an informed decision as to whether to attend.

 You can also check the court and tribunal finder page.
 HMCTS updates this within an hour of a decision being made as to whether a court has had to be closed for a 'section 16' deep clean.